Kitware/ipyvtklink/README.md

 docker run -p 8877:8877 ipyvtk_simple jupyter notebook --port=8877 --no-browser --ip=0.0.0.0 --allow-root
 ```

-and open the `demo.ipynb` notebook.
+and open the `pyvista.ipynb` notebook.

 Additionally, this can be used with ParaView.
 An example is given in
 `paraview.ipynb` which can be run via: